-I know the 9 to 5 experience sounds a bit boring, but at least it is much more simple.
-The best part about it is that you only have to do a few things well instead of trying to do everything.
+I know the 9-to-5 experience sounds a bit boring, but at least it is much simpler.
+The best part about it is that you only have to do a few things well instead of trying to do everything well.

-By no means am I convincing you not to start your own business, I’m just saying that you shouldn’t start one because you think, “it’s fun”.
+I am not talking you out of starting your own business.
+I’m just saying that you shouldn’t start one because you think “it’s fun”.

 If you want to start a business and be successful, you should only do so if you can:

-- Solve a problem – a business doesn’t need to be cool, it needs to solve a problem in the market place.
-And the problem you are trying to solve has to be one that people are experiencing today, not something that people will experience 5 years from now.
+- Solve a problem – a business doesn’t need to be cool.
+It needs to solve a problem in the market place.
+And the problem you are trying to solve has to be one that people are experiencing today, not something that people may experience five years from now.

 - Make money – If you can’t make money, you won’t survive.
-I don’t care if you are changing the world in a better way, you have to be able to make money.
-You have bills, you need food, and the only way you can take care of those things is with money.
+I don’t care if you are changing the world to be a better place.
+You have to be able to make money.
+You have bills; you need food; and the only way you can take care of those things is with money.
 You need to make enough money so that you can live comfortably.